KDE/digikam-doc/export_tools/flickr_export.rst

     The Flickr Export Dialog to Select the Previously Registered Account

-The Main upload dialog is shown below:
+The main upload dialog is shown below:

 .. figure:: images/export_flickr_dialog.webp
     :alt: